45 Commando RM

 Marine David Calway was shot and killed in the back streets of the Crescent area of Aden whilst in civilian clothes.Sources AFM ROH The Times 18th May 1967 Roll of Honour database www.roll-of-honour.com

-Sergeant Roger Enefer was killed during an enemy bombing attack whilst on operations at Ajax Bay, Falkland Islands.
+Sergeant Roger Enefer died during an enemy bombing attack whilst on operations at Ajax Bay, Falkland Islands.

 Marine David Esseen died whilst deployed to Aden.

-Corporal Kenneth Evans was killed during an enemy bombing attack whilst on operations at Ajax Bay, Falkland Islands.
+Corporal Kenneth Evans died during an enemy bombing attack whilst on operations at Ajax Bay, Falkland Islands.

 Lance Corporal Steven Fellows was part of a patrol in the Green Zone south of Forward Operating Base Jackson when a Jackal vehicle struck an improvised explosive device in the Helmand River Wadi.
 All three of the vehicle occupants were wounded with LCpl Fellows’ position as the vehicle commander taking the full brunt of the explosion.
 Despite a rapid withdrawal to the Forward Operating Base’s medical facility, and subsequent evacuation by helicopter, LCpl Fellows was pronounced dead without regaining consciousness.

-Corporal Peter Fitton was killed during operations on the Falkland Islands.
+Corporal Peter Fitton died during operations on the Falkland Islands.

 He was part of a returning patrol from 45 Commando when they were mistaken by British forces for the enemy.
 He was killed along with Sgt.
 Robert Leeming, Cpl.
 Andy Uren, and Mne.
 Keith Phillips.
 This was just before the main assault on Two Sisters, Falkland Islands.
 [Source: The Royal Marines Association Falkland Islands Branch]